 What is MovieSearchTool?

 Browser hijackers mainly target popular browsers with large user bases.
-This software operates by assigning fake web searcher addresses (e.g., moviesearchtool.com) as browsers' homepage, default search engine, and new tab/window URLs.
-Therefore, with a browser hijacker installed: every new browser tab/window opening and search query typed into the URL bar - redirect to the promoted search engine's address.
-In case of MovieSearchTool, the previously mentioned actions redirect to moviesearchtool.com.
+This software operates by assigning fake search engine addresses (such as moviesearchtool.com) as the homepage, default search engine, and new tab/window URLs.
+Therefore, with a browser hijacker installed, each new browser tab/window opened and search query typed into the URL bar redirects to the promoted search engine address.
+In the case of MovieSearchTool, these actions redirect to moviesearchtool.com.

 Browser hijackers ensure persistence by restricting/denying access to browser settings.
-If the access remains unrestricted, then any changes users attempt to make can be automatically reset.
+Any changes users are able to make are automatically reset.
 Therefore, recovering a hijacked browser is impossible without removing the software affecting it.

 |Threat Type||Browser Hijacker, Redirect, Search Hijacker, Toolbar, Unwanted New Tab|

 |Affected Browser Settings||Homepage, new tab URL, default search engine|